-The year 2019/20 was a particularly challenging year for the Trust's finances.
+The year 2019/20 was particularly challenging for the Trust's finances.
 The Trust delivered a deficit of £9.1m for the year.
 This was driven principally by a shortfall of activity; activity levels reached around 2018/19 levels but with a significant investment in staffing.